ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 <!-- markdownlint-enable MD013 -->

 Enter name of file to write to disk, in this example, `partiallySigned.txt`.
-Should not exist on disk.
+Shouldn't exist on disk.
-CLI is going to ask until this condition is met.
+CLI is going to ask until meting this condition.

 <!-- markdownlint-disable MD013 -->